jes-sherborne/jquery-signature-panel-plugin/README.markdown

     </head>
     <body>
-        <h1>Write your signature below</h1>
+        <h1>Sign your name below</h1>
-        <div id="signature-panel-1" style="width: 500px; height: 300px; border: 10px solid gray"></div>
+        <div id="my-panel" style="width: 500px; height: 300px; border: 10px solid gray"></div>
         <h2>Here's what you signed</h2>
-        <canvas id="signature-target" height="100px" width="250px" style="border: 1px solid gray;" ></canvas>
+        <canvas id="my-target" height="100px" width="250px" style="border: 1px solid gray;" ></canvas>
     </body>
     </html>

 ## Using the built-in styles

 SignaturePanel comes with two built-in styles: a minimal style that inherits most attributes from the page around it and an iPad style that follows the iPad's visual conventions

 To use the minimal style, all you need to do is include `jquery.signature-panel.css` in your header.
 This is also a good starting point to use as the basis for your own styles.
+All styling is optional; SignaurePanel does not depend on the presence of its css file, so you don't need to include it if you're creating your own styles.

 Using the iPad style is also straightforward: